homiedopie/beberlei.de/2013/03/04/doctrine_repositories.rst

         ->getRepository('\EasyBib\Api\Entity\Group')
         ->match($specification);

-In constrast to the criteria, we could now implement or and not specifications to enhance query capabilities.
+In contrast to the criteria, we could now implement or and not specifications to enhance query capabilities.

 Improving Specifications
 ------------------------

-You can now introduce reusability accross different repositories by adding functionality to check if a specification supports a given entity.
+You can now introduce reusability across different repositories by adding functionality to check if a specification supports a given entity.

 .. code-block:: php